PAUL MARVIN RUDOLPH, FAIA (1918-1997)

 1951 - The Hobitzell House, location unknown.
 Likely unbuilt.
 Source: Library of Congress Rudolph project list.

 1952 - The Walter W. and Elaine Walker Guest House, aka Cannonball House, 4143 West Gulf Drive, Sanibel FL.
 Designed with Ralph Twitchell.
 Commissioned 1951.
 A year earlier Rudolph designed the Walkers a primary residence which was not built.
 Sold in 2013 to John R. Priest, trustee.
 Sold in 2019.
 Color photos by Lloyd Alter; bottom four photos by Ezra Stoller/Esto.

-A full size replica, built by architect Joe King and others, was on display at the Ringling Museum 2015-2016.
-It was moved to Palm Springs in 2019 for an exhibition and was sold in 2020.
+A full size replica, built by architect Joe King and others, was on display at the Ringling Museum from 2015-2016.
+It was moved in 2019 to Palm Springs for an exhibition.
+Sold in 2020.

 1952 - The Floating Islands Resort Project, Leesburg FL.
 Unbuilt.

 1952 - The Good Design Exhibition, home furnishings selected by the Museum of Modern Art, New York, for the Merchandise Mart in Chicago.
 Rudolph designed the exhibition layout.
 The selection committee was Harry Weese, Edgar Kaufmann, and Charles Zadok.
 Featured in Arts+Architecture, May 1952.

 1952 - The Lewis H. (Lou) and Ruth H. Haskins Residence, 6671 Gulf of Mexico Drive, Longboat Key FL.
 Designed with Ralph Twitchell.
 Commissioned 1951.
 Featured in House and Garden, August 1952.
 Sold in 1962 to Paul K. and Rachel H. Robertson.
 Sold in 1963 to Ernest Doke.
 Destroyed.
 Bottom photo by Ezra Stoller/ESTO.